georgeerol/IotAwsSpark/README.md

 ## Step 7: Choose an IAM Role
 - Select or create an IAM role that AWS Glue can use to access your data sources and targets.
 - If you need to create a new role, select **Create an IAM role**, and give it a name.
-This role will automatically be granted permissions to access your AWS resources.
+This role will automatically be granted permission to access your AWS resources.
 - Click **Next**.

 ## Step 8: Configure Crawler’s Output
-- **Database**: Choose an existing database in the Data Catalog or create a new one where the crawler’s metadata will be stored.
+- **Database**: You can choose an existing database in the Data Catalog or create a new one where the crawler’s metadata will be stored.
-- **Prefix added to tables** (optional): If you want, specify a prefix for the names of the tables created.
+- **Prefix added to tables** (optional): You can specify a prefix for the names of the tables created.
-- **Configuration options** (optional): Configure additional settings as needed, such as adding classifiers, specifying exclusions for S3 paths, or configuring the crawler to crawl new folders only.
+- **Configuration options** (optional): You can configure additional settings as needed, such as adding classifiers, specifying exclusions for S3 paths, or configuring the crawler to crawl new folders only.
 - Click **Next**.

 ## Step 9: Review and Finish